 Within the PerFORM WATER 2030 project, three technological solutions are being studied in relation to the removal of emerging micropollutants from wastewater: adsorption on activated carbon, oxidation with ozone and purification with microalgae.

 Many substances where chosen as a subject to investigation within the PerFORM WATER 2030 project; the choice was made through a two-step process that took into account the actual conditions of wastewater in the Metropolitan City of Milan: a first phase of bibliographic research preparatory to the experiments was followed by a second phase of qualitative screening in the waste water treatment plants.
-The innovative analytical technology applied allows to reach a high sensibility and specificity for each considered compounds.

 Web site of the NORMAN network, a network of stakeholders that deal with emerging micropollutants